60-Second Summary

 For each Custom Feed, you can choose people to notify when new sales leads arrive — and you can notify them via email, Slack notification, or both.

-You can also connect Leadfeeder with your CRM software to automatically push new leads into your CRM and assign it to the appropriate salesperson.
+You can also connect Leadfeeder with your CRM software to automatically push new leads into your CRM and assign them to the appropriate salesperson.

-Once the right team members are notified about a new target account, they can head into Leadfeeder directly to get more details to inform their outreach.
+Once the right team members are notified about a new target account, they can head directly to Leadfeeder to get more details to inform their outreach.

 B2B buyer intent data is key to a more effective marketing strategy